 My PhD project focus to understand how colors evolved in Lepidosauria (tuataras + squamates) and Archosauria (crocodiles + birds).
 Specifically, the research aims to investigate the thermal capabilities of color producing mechanisms and how they can potentially affect the ecology and the structure of these organisms.
 Emphasis is drawn to structural colors as these nanostructures have the potential to reflect a high amount of solar energy.

 As overarching purpose, this study will correlate future climatic projections together with the so far obtained results to produce models able to describe how these organisms will cope with climate change.
 The results will be critical to implement regulations capable to protect these species.

 Currently, I am investigating the evolution of bright chromatophores in vipers.
 This project focuses on how and why 25 Mya vipers rapidly radiated giving rise to many new species.
 Understanding which selective forces shaped the evolution of these snakes will help to predict how they will evolve in our changing world.

-Further, I am planning an extensive field work in South Africa (February-April 2018) aiming to disclose the properties of color producing mechanisms in agamids and cordylids.
+Further, I am undertaking an extensive field work in South Africa (October 2018-June 2019) aiming to disclose the thermal properties and evolution of color producing mechanisms in agamids and cordylids.
 Soon the updates.

 Here is a brief footage made by one of our funding agencies, showing what we are doing in South Africa.